AlexeyShpavda/ComputerGraphics/README.md

-# ImageProcessor
+# Computer graphics
-Work with Images and Graphics
+Working with Images and Graphics